Mpouransari/Tarantula-Auto-Trade-Strategy-T-TAS/README.md

 3- After preparing the subscription in the few time, you can receive the strategy and add it to your chart in the Indicators/ INVITE ONLY section in the tradingview

-4- Get Conffig Setting And Tutorial T-TAS in TradingView .
+4- Get Config Setting And Tutorial T-TAS in TradingView .

 5- Add EA file to MT5/MT4